Biol 15N Marine Biology » Winter 2020 » Exam 4

 C. Directly or indirectly provide food to many species

-D. Provide habitats to many species
+D. Provide nesting or resting areas to many seabirds

 E. All of the choices are true